Margaret Forrest: Botanical painting

 Lady Forrest had a great interest in fine arts.
 She had an interest in native plants, and was an accomplished painter of wildflowers.

 As a prominent member of the colony well known for her interest in natural history and art, Lady Forrest was a contact for visiting botanists and botanical artists.
 In January 1880 English botanical artist Marianne North visited Western Australia.
 Throughout her time in Perth, North was supplied with various local botanical specimens by Lady Forrest.
 During her stay they received word that the rare and spectacular Eucalyptus macrocarpa was flowering at Newcastle (now Toodyay).
 Lady Forrest and North took the eight hour journey on horseback to see the flowering plant, which was "well worth coming for".

 In September 1889 Ellis Rowan joined Margaret Forrest in a painting tour.
 At Boolantha Station, north of Carnarvon, and Geraldton, they painted desert flowers.
 Their joint exhibition at the Perth Railway Station Reading Room on 5 November is thought to have been the first art exhibition ever held in the colony.

 She was a founding member of the Wilgie Club, the first artists' society in Western Australia, and exhibited six wildflower watercolours in the Wilgie First Annual Exhibition of Paintings in 1890.

 Forrest was also a founding member of the Karrakatta Club, the first women's club in Australia.

 After her death in 1929, her collection was bequeathed to the Art Gallery of Western Australia.

 Legacy

-In Western Australia, Mt Margaret and Mt Elvire, between Laverton and Leonora; and Margaret River and Elvire River in the Kimberley region were named after her.
+In Western Australia, Mt Margaret and Mt Elvire, between Laverton and Leonora; and Margaret River and Elvire River in the Kimberley region were named after her, as was the Fremantle Harbour pilot boat Lady Forrest launched in 1903.